EMZdot/Emma-Hero-s-Scarf/README.md

 # **Artefact**

-Artist *Mieke Gerritzen* designed this textile piece, called Hero's Scarf, with a pattern created by the repetition of images of all possible modern icons of public figures, such as Mickey Mouse, Nelson Mandela, Marylin Monroe, but also mass murderers like Saddam Hussein, Osama BinLaden and Hitler.
-The eloquence of the scarf is precisely due to its extensive choice.
+Artist Mieke Gerritzen designed this textile, called Heroes Scarf, with a pattern created by the repetition of images of all possible modern icons of public figures — fictional and non — such as Donald Duck, Nelson Mandela and Madonna, but also mass murderers like Charles Manson and Hitler.
+Gerritzen’s pattern is a colorful blur when viewed from a distance but it exposes its crowded cult of personality when viewed up close.

 ## **Metadata**
 **Hero's Scarf**